haziqj/iprior/README.md

 # R/iprior: An R package for I-prior regression

->**[v0.4.7](https://github.com/haziqjamil/iprior/releases/tag/v0.4.7) NEW: Fractional Brownian Motion kernel**
+>**[v0.5](https://github.com/haziqjamil/iprior/releases/tag/v0.5) NEW: Speed bumps and plotting feature**

 >**WARNING: The I-prior package is currently not optimised for large datasets yet.
-You might encounter debilitating slowness for `n>1000`.
+You might encounter debilitating slowness for `n>5000`.
 This is mainly due to the matrix multiplication and data storing process when the EM initialises.
-See issue [#20](https://github.com/haziqjamil/iprior/issues/20).**
+See issue [#20](https://github.com/haziqjamil/iprior/issues/20).
+A test of model fit with 2 variables and interactions for `n=6795` took x minutes.**

 > *For installation instructions and a basic functionality tutorial, read on below.
 Have a look at the [wiki](https://github.com/haziqjamil/iprior/wiki/) for further guidance on topics such as the full list of modelling options, modelling interaction effects, using the predicted log-likelihood feature, and the `update()` function.*

-Based on manuscript entitled "Regression modelling with I-priors" by Wicher Bergsma [2014, unpublished].
+Based on manuscript entitled "Objective Bayes regression using I-priors" by Wicher Bergsma [2016, unpublished].
 This package performs linear regression modelling like `lm`.
 It is formula based, but also takes vectors and matrices.
 It enjoys all the methods of `lm` like `summary`, `coef`, `predict`, and so on.

 Currently, either a single scale parameter or several individual scale parameters for each covariate is supported.
 This is done by calling the `iprior()` function with option `one.lam=T` and `one.lam=F` (default) respectively.
 Future updates will hopefully see finer control of the scale parameter for each predictor.
 A full list of options can be found in the [wiki](https://github.com/haziqjamil/iprior/wiki/List-of-options).